 On March 28, 2020, Hillary Cassel appeared on Law Talk Live, a weekly radio show hosted by Meldon Law.
 Mrs. Cassel discussed the implications of insurance coverage for business interruption as it relates to the ongoing pandemic that is Covid-19.
 Please click here to listen to the complete show.

-As many of you know, on October 23, 2019, the Third District Court of Appeals released their opinion in Glendys Vazquez v.
+As many of you know, on October 23, 2019, the Third District Court of Appeal released their opinion in Glendys Vazquez v.
 Citizens Property Insurance Corporation (hereinafter "Vazquez").
 This opinion contained some drastic and far reaching implications with regards to the application of Section 626.9744, Florida Statutes, more colloquially referred to as the “Matching Statute,” as it relates to calculations of payment for replacement cost value versus actual cash value on claims.

-On April 24, 2019, we posted about the Third District Court of Appeals decision in Jose Alvarez and Hilda Alvarez v.
+On April 24, 2019, we posted about the Third District Court of Appeal decision in Jose Alvarez and Hilda Alvarez v.
 State Farm Florida Insurance Company ("Alvarez").
 Since then, we have seen, for lack of a better term in today’s climate, an epidemic of reliance on this case where insurance carriers and their counsel utilize it for the proposition that an overinflated estimate is de facto fraud/material misrepresentation.
 Let me make this perfectly clear: Alvarez stands for nothing of the sort.